collapsed-stacks/startups/questions/8990/starting-capital-for-startups.md

 - tagged: `market-research`, `data`, `business-capital`
 - score: 1

-<p>I am doing a research on the starting capital need of European businesses considered successful (still working after 5 years). </p>
+I am doing a research on the starting capital need of European businesses considered successful (still working after 5 years).

-<p>Is there any research, databases in this topic?</p>
+Is there any research, databases in this topic?

 ## No Answers